-Green Wave walk off nine inning thriller to go to the playoffs - Mississippi's Best Community Newspaper
+Green Wave walk-off nine inning thriller to go to the playoffs - Mississippi's Best Community Newspaper

 Noah Russ stepped up to the plate in the bottom of the third for the Green Wave, and he delivered a two-run bomb over the left-field wall to tie the game at 4.
 In the top of the fourth, two ACCS runs scored on wild pitches as the Green Wave pitching staff struggled with ball control.

 The Green Wave scored a run in the bottom of the fifth off of a wild pitch to make it a 6-5 game.
 A ground ball to the shortstop tied the game as the home plate umpire ruled the runner had beat the tag.
-Tripp Cotton pitched with the bases loaded and struck out two batters to close the seventh inning.
+Tripp Cotten pitched with the bases loaded and struck out two batters to close the seventh inning.

-“I was scared the whole time,” Cotton said.
+“I was scared the whole time,” Cotten said.
 “I knew if I put it in the strike zone, my team would come behind me and pick it back up.”

 ACCS put itself in a position to win both games and would have snapped a playoff drought as Cathedral did.
 Rebels Head Coach Jake Winston was telling his players to have confidence and to play within their selves.